Amazing Facts About Nature Connection

 Throughout evolution we have always been in and with nature, in fact we are inseparable from our environment.
 No organism can exist without an environment.
 We rely on our environment, nature, for food, water, air, shelter and energy.
 Without nature, we can not exist.

-But the modern lifestye has distracted us from a healthy relationship to the natural world and our consumption habits and addictions are altering and destroying our environment, the nature on which we rely for our existence.
+But the modern lifestyle has distracted us from a healthy relationship to the natural world and our consumption habits and addictions are altering and destroying our environment, the nature on which we rely for our existence.
 Most of us are never without our smartphones or far from an internet connection

 We are seemingly more networked and connected with each other than ever before, but are we really?
 Instant access to information is prevalent in modern society.
-But information is not neccessarily knowledge, or wisdom.
+But information is not necessarily knowledge, or wisdom.

 It is clear, and there is plenty of research out there to demonstrate it, that our preoccupation and distraction with information technology and modern consumerism are major factors in our diminishing relationship to the natural world and thus ourselves.